 Bloom period: summer

-Bloom color: usually yellow, but humans have breed an assortment of colors form burgundy to orange.
+Bloom color: usually yellow, but humans have bred an assortment of colors from burgundy to orange.